 This is the summary of your entire book.
 Before an agent reads your entire manuscript, he or she first will evaluate whether your book premise is solid (based on the synopsis you provide).
 For nonfiction books, your synopsis will include a one paragraph summary of the specifics covered in every chapter of the book.
 For fiction books, your synopsis will be a two-to-three page narrative summary of your entire novel.
 Don’t break your fiction synopsis down by chapter, just write it as a condensed version of your novel.

 A manuscript evaluation/critique is a thorough, in-depth assessment of the strengths and weaknesses of your writing.
 You will receive constructive advice, direction, and examples to improve plot structure, scene development, characterization, viewpoint, physical setting, narrative style, and other important writing elements.
 A critique will help you tighten up your writing to be well crafted and professional in every way.

 Note: I do not do proofreading, beta reading, or book formatting.

 * I do not mentor beginning writers, so please submit manuscripts that have been polished already.

 * I do not edit horror, the occult, or sexuality.
 I edit dynamic books with a Christian worldview.

 * I use the Chicago Manual of Style and Merriam-Webster’s dictionary.

 * I use Microsoft Word Tracking, and all submissions must be in MS Word format.

 * My rates are based on the Editorial Freelancers Association Guide:

-To contact me, please submit the following form and we will discuss your project through email.
+To contact me, please fill out all fields in the form and submit it.
+We will discuss the details of your project through email.